kcdodd/partis-pyproj/design/issues.md

 reproduced against the installed 0.2.2, same code paths.
 File paths below are `src/pyproj/backend.py` (installed as `partis/pyproj/backend.py`).

-Both are S2.
-Neither blocks work today (worked around), but both cost a debugging session and one broke a working environment.
+Issue 1 and both parts of Issue 2 are S2.
+None blocks work today (worked around), but they cost a debugging session and one broke a working environment.

 ---